Phone: 07 827 9899 Ext 485

-I teach Food and Textiles Technology at Kristin School in Albany.
-I am also the Middle School Curriculum Manager for Technology.
-I have experience in teaching at a range of levels and using standards from a wide range of areas, including Home and Life Sciences, Technology and Hospitality.
+I am the Head of Faculty for Technology at St Peter’s in Cambridge.
+I have many years of experience in teaching at a range of levels and using standards from a wide range of areas, including Home and Life Sciences, Technology, DVC and Hospitality.
 I really enjoy class room teaching and learning new skills to improve our students learning experiences.

 I have been a HETTANZ member since 1987, and have played an active role holding several positions in the Auckland branch and previously in the Bay of Plenty.
 In my spare time I enjoy quilting and scrap-booking and spending time with my family.